q-Stability conditions on Calabi-Yau-X categories: Introduction

 where $\Omega$ is a canonical holomorphic volume form of the Calabi-Yau manifold $X$.
 (For details of this expectation, we refer to \cite[\S~5]{ABCDGKMSSW} and \cite{B5}.)

-While the general case is hard, the surface case is attackable, that the complex structure is given by quadratic differentials.
-In the Calabi-Yau-$3$ case, Bridgeland-Smith \cite{BS} proves that
+While the general case is hard, the surface case is attackable: the complex structure simplifies to quadratic differentials (on Riemann surfaces).
+In the Calabi-Yau-$3$ case, Bridgeland-Smith \cite{BS} prove that

-where $\surf$ is a marked surface, $\D_3(\surf)$ the associated Calabi-Yau-$3$ category and $\Quad_3(\surf)$ the moduli space of quadratic differentials on $\surf$ (with pre-described singularity).
+where $\surf$ is a marked surface, $\D_3(\surf)$ the associated Calabi-Yau-$3$ category and $\Quad_3(\surf)$ the moduli space of quadratic differentials on $\surf$ (with predescribed singularities of GMN type).
 Here $\D_3(\surf)$ is a subcategory of some derived Fukaya category \cite{S}.
-In the non-Calabi-Yau case, Haiden-Katzarkov-Kontsevich \cite{HKK} proves that
+In the non-Calabi-Yau case, Haiden-Katzarkov-Kontsevich \cite{HKK} prove that